jedypod/gamut-compress/README.md

 Gamut-compress is a tool which allows you to compress highly chromatic camera source colorimetry into a smaller gamut.

 # What's a Gamut?
 Let's start on a solid base of shared understanding.
 We usually work in RGB colorspaces.
-RGB colorspaces have 3 values defining color: Red, green, and blue.
-A gamut is a coordinate system or a map which gives meaning to these RGB values.
-The boundary of gamut is defined by 3 coordinates, forming a triangle.
+RGB colorspaces have 3 pixel values to represent color information: Red, green, and blue.
+A gamut is a coordinate system or a map which gives actual   meaning to these pixel values.
+A gamut is defined by its boundary, formed by 3 coordinates in the CIE 1931 xy chromaticity coordinate system.
+These coordinates are called the "primaries".

-The coordinate system in which gamuts defined is called the CIE 1931 xy chromaticity diagram.
-You have probably seen it before:
+You have probably seen the CIE 1931 xy chromaticity diagram before.
 ![CIE1931 Chromaticity Diagram](images/screenshots/CIE1931_xy_chromaticity_diagram.png)
 This diagram is called the CIE 1931 "little x, little y" chromaticity diagram.
 The horseshoe shape is called the spectral locus, and represents the boundary of color visible to a human observer.
-With this coordindate system, we can represent any possible perceived color using a 2d (x, y) coordinate.
+With this coordindate system, we can represent any possible color using a 2d (x, y) coordinate.

 ## Quick Detour Into Spectral Power
 But why is it called the "Spectral" locus?
 Human eyes are sensitive to a specific range of wavelengths on the electromagnetic spectrum.
 We perceive this electromagnetic energy as light and color with our visual system.
 ![wavelengths](https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Linear_visible_spectrum.svg/1920px-Linear_visible_spectrum.svg.png)  (from the wikipedia article on [Spectral Colors](https://en.wikipedia.org/wiki/Spectral_color))

-Our eyes have 3 cone cells which are sensitive to specific wavelengths.
+Our eyes have 3 cone cells, each with varying sensitivity to specific wavelengths.
 These cells are called L (for long wavelength red light), M (for medium wavelength green light), and S (for short wavelength blue light).

 ![LMS SPD](https://upload.wikimedia.org/wikipedia/commons/thumb/0/04/Cone-fundamentals-with-srgb-spectrum.svg/1920px-Cone-fundamentals-with-srgb-spectrum.svg.png)
 Above is a graph of human cone cell response to varying wavelengths of light.

 The CIE1931 chromaticity diagram is a mathematical transformation of the 3 dimensional cone response curves into 2 dimensions.
-The xy chromaticity diagram is a useful visualization, but remember, there is an axis missing.
+The xy chromaticity diagram is a useful visualization, but keep in mind a couple of things: it only represents color in an abstract non-perceptual way, and the luminance axis is not represented.

 Light, both emitted and reflected, has a [Spectral Power Distribution](https://en.wikipedia.org/wiki/Spectral_power_distribution) (SPD).
 ![light sources SPD](images/screenshots/Light-source-SPD-curves-for-Ablue-LED-Bwhite-LED-Cwhite-CFL-and-Dyellow-CFL.png)